unChaz/sci-fi-5e/srd/classes/cybernetic.md

 *Prerequisite: 7th level*

 You can cast *polymorph* once using a cybernetic tek skill slot.
-You can’t do so again until you finish a long rest.
+You can't do so again until you finish a long rest.

 ### Mind Hack Module

 *Prerequisite: 5th level*

 You can cast *bestow hack* once using a cybernetic tek skill slot.
-You can’t do so again until you finish a long rest.
+You can't do so again until you finish a long rest.

 ### Thief of Five Fates Module

 You can cast *bane* once using a cybernetic tek skill slot.
-You can’t do so again until you finish a long rest.
+You can't do so again until you finish a long rest.

 ### Thirsting Nanoblade